 - 2. Active Officers at Columbia (82% of all employees) pay about \$3K per year in medical insurance.
-For typical Columbia retirees, the cost of comparable plans (including Medicare payments) is now \$8.6K \$13.5K (including income taxes.)
-For a couple, these numbers approximately double just as they stop earning a salary. - 3.
+For typical Columbia retirees, the cost of comparable plans (including Medicare payments) is now a much higher \$8.6K \$13.5K (including income taxes.)
+For a couple, these numbers approximately double, just as they stop earning a salary. - 3.
 Over the years, Columbia's retiree medical coverage has changed significantly, something that is not well understood.
-The changes, taken together, have considerably reduced University support from an earlier full coverage of medical insurance to one covering only a trivial share of a ballooning expense.
+The changes, taken together, have greatly reduced University support from an earlier full coverage of medical insurance to one covering only a trivial share of a ballooning expense.
 Columbia's contribution to a retiree's overall expense towards medical plans (Medicare plus Columbia Plan cost) in 1993 was 78.1%.
 Under the new system, it is 1.2 percent.
 In inflation-adjusted dollars, the University reduced during that period its overall support level by 95%.
 It spends 100 times more on the medical insurance of active Officers than on retired ones.
-This generates major disincentives to retire.
+Taken together, it has created major disincentives to retire. - 4.
+In an abrupt communication to retirees in late 2022, the University ended medical plans for all Officers a system that has existed for decades.
+New retirees will receive a tiny contribution, while for current retirees, such residual support goes only to the small and shrinking number of grandfathered participants (22%) whose current support was cut by a further 75%, having already been cut by 50% a decade earlier.